Updated 10 July 2025

 Which version of the Standard should be used by fisheries that have applied Section SE?

 Early application of Section SE gives fisheries managed by RFMOs additional time to resolve conditions of certification relating to harvest strategies.
-However, this is only permitted on the basis that these fisheries adopt all Version 3.1 requirements at their next reassessment – this is intended to counterbalance the additional time given to resolve conditions relating to harvest strategies.
+However, this was only permitted on the basis that these fisheries adopt all Version 3.1 requirements at their next reassessment – this is intended to counterbalance the additional time given to resolve conditions relating to harvest strategies.